xdrpp/stc/cmd/stc/stc.1.md

 constructing `DecoratedSignature`s.

-The `-mux` and `-demux` options construct and deconstruct a multiplexed account identifiers or "MuxedAccount".
+The `-mux` and `-demux` options construct and deconstruct a multiplexed account identifier or "MuxedAccount".
 MuxedAccounts behave the same as the underlying accounts, but contain an unsigned 64-bit integer that acts as a kind of comment.
 This allows a single account holder to give out multiple addresses that point the same